Second Order Backward Stochastic Differential Equations with Quadratic Growth: Preliminaries

 \begin{Remark} Let us comment on this definition.
 As already explained, the PDE intuition leads us to think that the solution of a 2BSDE should be a supremum of solution of standard BSDEs.
 Therefore for each $\mathbb P$, the role of the non-decreasing process $K^\mathbb P$ is in some sense to "push" the process $Y$ to remain above the solution of the BSDE with terminal condition $\xi$ and generator $\widehat F$ under $\mathbb P$.
 In this regard, 2BSDEs share some similarities with reflected BSDEs.
 Pursuing this analogy, the minimum condition \reff{2bsde.minquad} tells us that the processes $K^\mathbb P$ act in a "minimal" way (exactly as implied by the Skorohod condition for reflected BSDEs), and we will see in the next Section that it implies uniqueness of the solution.
 Besides, if the set $\mathcal P_H$ was reduced to a singleton $\{\mathbb P\}$, then \reff{2bsde.minquad} would imply that $K^\mathbb P$ is a martingale and a non-decreasing process and is therefore null.
 Thus we recover the standard BSDE theory.

-Finally, we would like to emphasize that in the language of G-expectation of Peng \cite{peng}, (\ref{2bsde.minquad}) is equivalent, at least if the family can be aggregated into a process $K$, to saying that $-K$ is a G-martingale.
-This link has already observed in \cite{stz3} where the authors proved the G-martingale representation property, which formally corresponds to a 2BSDE with a generator equal to $0$. \end{Remark}
+Next, we would like to emphasize that in the language of G-expectation of Peng \cite{peng}, (\ref{2bsde.minquad}) is equivalent, at least if the family can be aggregated into a process $K$, to saying that $-K$ is a G-martingale.
+This link has already been observed in \cite{stz3} where the authors proved the G-martingale representation property, which formally corresponds to a 2BSDE with a generator equal to $0$. \end{Remark}

+\begin{Remark} Concerning the aggregation of the family $\left(K^\mathbb P\right)_{\mathbb P\in\mathcal P_H}$, it was shown in a similar context in Matoussi, Possama\"i and Zhou \cite{mpz2} (see Theorem $4.1$), using recent results of Nutz \cite{nutz}, that it could always be aggregated into a universal process $K$ under additional assumptions (related to axiomatic set theory).
+We refer the reader to the statement of Theorem \ref{mainquad} for more details. \end{Remark}